ShadowTheHedgehogHacking/2P-ShdTH/workspace/README.md

 ## Source code for the mod / process

 `dreamsyntax-notes.txt` was not intended for others.
-Contains addresses I (dreamsyntax) found that are interesting and my process (if you can follow my notes).
+Contains addresses I thought were interesting while exploring this game and my process (if you can follow my notes).
 As time went on the notes got more consistent/better and are more readable.

 [GUPE8P.map](https://github.com/ShadowTheHedgehogHacking/shadow-disasm-and-dmw) is our latest self-defined symbols for Shadow The Hedgehog (US).